 One image did more to end slavery in the United States than any other.
-It was the map Lincoln used to see slavery, and it changed the way Lincoln thought about the Civil War.
+It was the map through which Abraham Lincoln saw slavery, and it changed the way he thought about the Civil War.

-Abraham Lincoln’s map of slavery was the 1861 U.S. Coast Survey Map.
-It drew on census data and used groundbreaking cartographic techniques to visually depict the four million Americans held in bondage in the Southern states.
+President Lincoln’s map of slavery was the 1861 U.S. Coast Survey Map.
+It drew on census data and used groundbreaking cartographic techniques for the era to visually depict the four million Americans held in bondage in the Southern states.
 The map revealed which counties had the highest concentrations of slaves, as well as which parts of the Confederacy might be the least committed to the institution.

-Lincoln relied on this snapshot map of slavery before the Civil War to decide how to end slavery.
-The map pushed him to issue the Emancipation Proclamation, and it drove Union support for abolition during the darkest days of the Civil War.
+Lincoln relied on this snapshot map of slavery before the Civil War to decide how to propose abolition.
+The map pushed him to issue the Emancipation Proclamation, and it drove Union support for ending slavery during the darkest days of the Civil War.

 In His First Inaugural Address, Lincoln Said He Wouldn't Interfere With Slavery In States Where It Already Existed